Depth lower bounds in Stabbing Planes for combinatorial principles: Introduction

 We remark that while we were writing this version of the paper, Yehuda and Yehudayoff in \cite{YY21} slightly improved the results of \cite{essential} with the consequence, noticed in their paper too, that our size lower bounds for $\TS(G,\omega)$ over a grid graph is in fact superlinear.

 The paper is organized as follows: We give the preliminary definitions in the next section and then we move to other sections: one on the lower bounds by the antichain method and the other on lower bounds by the covering method.
-The antichain method is presented on the formulas $\SPHP$ and the lower bound for $\PHP^m_n$ and that for the Tseitin formulas are moved in the Appendix as well as and that for the Linear Ordering Principle.
+The antichain method is presented on the formulas $\SPHP$, $\PHP^m_n$, $\TS(K_n,\omega)$ and $\LOP_n$.
+The covering method is presented for the formulas $\TS(G,\omega)$ where $G$ is a grid graph.